zsparal/api-documentation/source/reference/v1/payments-api/list-payments.rst

    * - | ``count``
        | integer
-     - The number of payments found in data, which is either the requested number (with a maximum of 250) or the default number.
+     - The number of payments found in ``data``, which is either the requested number (with a maximum of 250) or the default number.

    * - | ``data``
        | array